 Ionic Project Structure

-To identify a project as Ionic, Nevercode looks for a "signature" comprised of 2 components.
-Note that for Ionic 2 both these steps are generated automatically, when you start a new project with
+To identify an app as Ionic, Nevercode looks for a "signature" comprised of 2 components.
+Note that for Ionic 2 both these steps are generated automatically, when you add a new app with

 ionic start command.
-If projects are created with older Ionic versions, you'd need to provide one extra step.
+If apps are created with older Ionic versions, you'd need to provide one extra step.

 Cordova namespace must be correctly specified in the config.xml file in the root folder of your project.
 Here's what this looks like :